application202410/bn-test/README.md

 ### Download and parse phase
 I've kept this very simple and not really added much error handling or validation.
 Even with the presumption that this is a trusted, internal API, there really ought to be _some_ handling of errors.
 I've not spent any time doing that here - these will simply fall over if the input data is broken.

+### Matching Phase
+This is obviously the heart of the problem.
+I've created a structure that allows for swapping in new engines to try new versions.

+Approaches:
+#### Dummy Matcher
+This is just an available jobs search really.
+It gives everyone every job.

+#### KeyWord Matcher
+I massively underestimated how long this would take to do, which prevented me from getting on to the fun part (see next matcher).

+It takes a step-by-step approach:
+- Extract employment type from job (currently just "is it an internship")
+- Extract high-level category from job (using manual keyword mapping)
+- Now loop through members, trying each job for them:
+    - If they specifiy internship, only give them internships
+    - If they specify a category, only give them matching category jobs

 ### Output
 As per the brief, this is very simple.
 I've split it out as a 'formatter' so that it could be easily replaced by something more sophisticated but not done anything more clever than that. this implementation simply loops through the members and prints out an alphabetical list of jobs for them.